niccolo-bucciantini/XNS4.0/documentation/source/user_params.md

 <br><br>
 - **CONV2** - desired precision for the convergence of the scalar field in TOVINIMOD.
 <br><br>
-- **QFACTOR** - a damping factor of the convergence loop both for solving the Bernoulli equation, used in HYDROEQ.f90.
+- **QFACTOR** - a damping factor of the convergence loop both for solving the Bernoulli equation, used in HYDROEQ.
 At the end of each sub-loop of the convergence scheme, a new set of equilibrium fluid variables is computed.
 Setting QFACTOR=1 implies that these will be used, while setting QFACTOR=0 means that the old variables $V_\mathrm{old}$ will be used (the code will never converge in this case!).
 A value $0 < Q_\mathrm{f} < 1$